irisxvii/eye.balls/README.md

 ### Project Description
 its just a fun maze game where you have to reach the finishing point without bumping into the obsctacles.<br/>
-you get a quick look at the obstacles before they vanish, and then its all on you to remember the path<br/> No keyboards, no mouse, just pure eye-tracking to reach the flag.
+you get a quick look at the obstacles before they vanish, and then its all on you to remember the path<br/> No keyboards, no mouse, just pure *eye-tracking* to reach the flag.
+*(go watch the video in the end. its funny.)*

 ### The Problem (that doesn't exist)
 why let everyone win a maze game easily?